What to eat this weekend: Aubergine & onion dip with pitta crisps

 1 tbsp extra virgin olive oil, for drizzling

-Extracted from Appetizers (Ryland Peters & Small, approx).
+Extracted from Appetizers (Ryland Peters & Small).
 Photograph by William Reavell – Ryland Peters & Small